Navigating the Complex Landscape of Shock Filter Cahn-Hilliard Equation: From Regularized to Entropy Solutions: Mathematical analysis of , ,

 We begin with the following theorem.

 \begin{theorem} For a fixed $\eps>0$, there exists a solution $u(\cdot;\eps)\in L^2([0,T];H^2(\Omega))$, $T>0$, to \eqref{regularized}, \eqref{ic-bc} whose bound in the $L^2([0,T];H^2(\Omega))$-norm is independent of $\eps$. \end{theorem} \begin{rem} It is not difficult to see that the solution $u(\cdot;\eps)$ to \eqref{regularized}, \eqref{ic-bc} stated in the previous theorem is unique.
 However, this is not of particular importance for the paper as a whole. \end{rem} \begin{proof} We are going to use a fairly standard fixed-point theorem technique.
-To this end, we define the following space and define the mapping ${\cal T}: W\to W$ such that for a given $v\in W$, we take ${\cal T}(v)=u$ as the solution to the problem The existence of solution to \eqref{regularized-LS} can be found in \cite{BS} in the case when $u_0=0$ with non-zero boundary conditions.
-The situation can be adapted to \eqref{regularized-LS} by finding a particular solution $\tilde{u}$ satisfying the equation from \eqref{regularized-LS} with $u|_{t=0}=u_0(\mx)$, but with the Dirichlet conditions \eqref{dirichlet}.
-The function $\tilde{u}$ can be obtained using the Galerkin method (see an explanation in Section 3.2).
-Then, the unknown function $v=u-\tilde{u}$ can be obtained as a solution to the equation from \cite{BS}.
-We note that the Galerkin method does not apply in the case of initial-boundary conditions \eqref{ic-bc} since they are not consistent with the Galerkin approximation (see the comments in Section 3.2).

-We shall prove that the mapping ${\cal T}$ satisfies conditions of the Leray-Schauder theorem (see Section 2).
-To this end, notice first that \eqref{regularized-LS} admits a solution $u\in L^2([0,T];H^2(\Omega))$ (see \cite{BS} and the explanation given above).
-We shall prove that $u$ is bounded in $L^2([0,T];H^2(\Omega))$ by a constant which depends only on the $L^2([0,T];H^1(\Omega))$-norm of $v$.
-Indeed, we multiply \eqref{regularized-LS} by $u$ and integrate over $[0,T] \times\Omega$.
-After taking into account integration by parts and boundary conditions from \eqref{regularized-LS}, we get: From here, using the initial conditions (left-hand side) and the discrete Young inequality (right-hand side), we get

-Next, we use Young's convolution inequality for the term containing the arctan where we took into account $\|\rho_\eps\|_{L^1(\Omega)}^2 = 1$.
+To this end, we define the mapping ${\cal T}: L^2([0,T];H^1(\Omega))\to L^2([0,T];H^1(\Omega))$ such that for a given $v\in L^2([0,T];H^1(\Omega))$, we take ${\cal T}(v)=u$ as the solution to the problem The existence of a solution $u\in L^2([0,T];H^2(\Omega))$ to \eqref{regularized-LS} can be found in \cite[Section 7.6]{pazy} (see also \cite{BS, cher} for variants of the problem).
+We shall prove that the mapping ${\cal T}$ satisfies the conditions of the Leray-Schauder theorem (see Section 2).
+First, we show that $u$ is bounded in $L^2([0,T];H^2(\Omega))$ by a constant which depends only on the $L^2([0,T];H^1(\Omega))$-norm of $v$ (up to an additive constant).
+Indeed, by a standard regularization argument (see the proof of Theorem \ref{T-uniqueness} for details), we can multiply \eqref{regularized-LS} by $u$, integrate over $[0,T] \times\Omega$ and take into account integration by parts and boundary conditions from \eqref{regularized-LS} to get: From here, using the initial conditions (left-hand side) and the discrete Young inequality (right-hand side), we get Next, we use Young's convolution inequality for the term containing the arctan where we took into account $\|\rho_\eps\|_{L^1(\R^2)}^2 = 1$.
 Furthermore, we can neglect the last term on the right-hand side of \eqref{estimate0} (since it is negative) and use \eqref{estConv} to obtain